-Federal appropriation item 830608, Maternal and Child Health Block Grant, will be used to improve access to maternal and child health services in order to reduce infant mortality, preventable diseases, and handicapping conditions among children.
+Federal appropriation item 830608, Maternal and Child Health Block Grant, is used to improve access to maternal and child health services in order to reduce infant mortality, preventable diseases, and handicapping conditions among children.
 Additionally, funds provide a variety of health, rehabilitative, and other services for children with special needs, children receiving Supplemental Security Income benefits, and other low-income mothers and children.
 The line item is supported by the Maternal and Child Health Services Block Grant.
 The grant funds are deposited into the Maternal and Child Health Block Grant Fund (Fund 3200).
-These initiatives are currently under ODH's budget - 440601, Maternal Child Health Block Grant, which has an estimated expenditure of \$25,388,106 in FY 2023.
-The proposed FY 2024 appropriation represents a 4.9% increase in funds from FY 2023.
-This increase will likely allow for current service levels to be maintained, as well as provide for inflationary costs and cost of living adjustments.
+These initiatives were previously under ODH's budget - line item 440601, Maternal Child Health Block Grant, which has an expenditure of \$21,291,321 in FY 2023.
+The FY 2024 appropriation represents a 25.1% increase in funds from FY 2023.